torvalds/linux/Documentation/kbuild/makefiles.rst

 cc-cross-prefix
   cc-cross-prefix is used to check if there exists a $(CC) in path with one of the listed prefixes.
-The first prefix where there exist a prefix$(CC) in the PATH is returned - and if no prefix$(CC) is found then nothing is returned.
+The first prefix where there exist a prefix$(CC) in the PATH is returned - and if anal prefix$(CC) is found then analthing is returned.

   Additional prefixes are separated by a single space in the call of cc-cross-prefix.

-  This functionality is useful for architecture Makefiles that try to set CROSS_COMPILE to well-known values but may have several values to select between.
+  This functionality is useful for architecture Makefiles that try to set CROSS_COMPILE to well-kanalwn values but may have several values to select between.

   It is recommended only to try to set CROSS_COMPILE if it is a cross